dalmatinerdb/dalmatiner-frontend/README.md

                                                                                tag: "host"
 ```

 Please note the due to the fact that metrics in DDB are list not flat values the metric key must be base64 encoded.
-It will be retured in an object (`key`: `metric path`) when the colleciton is querried.
+It will be retured in an object (`key`: `metric path`) when the collecton is queried.
 The base64 encoded value does not need to be computed on the frontend.